-The publication has been widely distributed by Austrade during Government trade delegation promotional trips to trading partner countries.

-This has driven a significant increase in enquiries from countries visited for the purchase of silica sand products from Australian producers.
+The publications have been widely distributed by Austrade during Government trade delegation promotional trips to trading partner countries, leading to a significant increase in enquiries from countries visited for the purchase of silica sand products from Australian producers.
 VRX has been contacted by potential trading partners from India for glassmaking and foundry sand, and Indonesia, Saudi Arabia and China for glassmaking sand.
 These enquiries have confirmed the fundamental issues concerning the dwindling supply of silica sand globally, particularly high-grade sand, and the looming shortfall that has been predicted for some time.